What is concrete?

 - Simply pour your concrete slab as usual

-- Sprinkle hardening dye and float to incorporate into concrete
+- Spray hardening dye and pattern to embed in the concrete

-- Remove the dice when your finger does not make any mark on the concrete
+- Remove molds only when your finger makes no mark on the concrete.

-Your concrete slab is now stamped and the desired color.
-All that remains is to remove the unincorporated hardener using a pressure washer.
+The concrete slab is now stamped and the desired color.
+All that remains is to remove the unbonded hardener using high-pressure water.

-You just have to consult the masons and manufacturers in your area and you can build the driveway of your dreams.
+Ask the professionals and manufacturers in your area and build the entrance of your dreams.

-To make foundations, a slab or a wall, you will probably have to use concrete.
-It is good to know before you start that manual mixing of concrete is a relatively difficult operation that will require a little elbow grease!
+To build a foundation, slab or wall, you’ll probably have to use concrete.
+It’s good to know before you start that manual mixing of concrete is a relatively difficult operation that will require a little practice!

-Therefore, if you have a relatively high amount of concrete to produce, the use of a concrete mixer will probably be a great help.
+Therefore, if you have to produce a large quantity of concrete, the use of a concrete mixer will be of great help.

-- To begin, make sure that the floor on which you are going to deposit your materials is clean.
+- To begin with, make sure that the floor on which you are going to pour the concrete is clean.

-- Dose your materials in the proper proportions for the type of concrete you want and place them on the previously cleaned area.
+- Dosage your materials in the proper proportions for the type of concrete you want and place them in the previously cleaned area.